anushkamittal20/website/content/en/docs/Installation/_index.md

 1. `filterK8sResources`(deprecated): Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]".
 2. `excludeGroupRole`: excludeGroupRole role expected string with comma-separated group role.
 It will exclude all the group role from the user request.
 Default we are using `system:serviceaccounts:kube-system,system:nodes,system:kube-scheduler`.
 3. `excludeUsername`: excludeUsername expected string with comma-separated kubernetes username.
 In generate request if user enable `Synchronize` in generate policy then only kyverno can update/delete generated resource but admin can exclude specific username who have access of delete/update generated resource.

+The following flags are used to control the behavior of Kyverno and must be set as container flags.

+1. `genWorkers`: the number of workers for processing generate policies concurrently.
+Default is set to 10.
-4. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
+2. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
 Default is set to "false".
+3. `autoUpdateWebhooks`: Set this flag to 'false' to disable auto-configuration of the webhook.
+Default is set to "true".

 The following flags are used to control the behavior of Kyverno and must be set in the Kyverno args.

-1. `genWorkers`: the number of workers for processing generate policies concurrently.
-Default is set to 10.
-2. `backgroundScan`: the interval (like 30s, 15m, 12h) for background processing.
+1. `backgroundScan`: the interval (like 30s, 15m, 12h) for background processing.
 Default is set to 1h.
-3. `profile`: setting this flag to 'true' will enable profiling.
+2. `profile`: setting this flag to 'true' will enable profiling.
-4. `profilePort`: specifies port to enable profiling at, defaults to 6060.
+3. `profilePort`: specifies port to enable profiling at, defaults to 6060.
-5. `disableMetrics`: specifies whether (true/false) to enable exposing the metrics.
+4. `disableMetrics`: specifies whether (true/false) to enable exposing the metrics.
 Default is set to "false".
-6. `metricsPort`: specifies the port to expose prometheus metrics, default to port 8000.
+5. `metricsPort`: specifies the port to expose prometheus metrics, default to port 8000.
-7. `imagePullSecrets`: specifies secret resource names for image registry access credentials.
+6. `imagePullSecrets`: specifies secret resource names for image registry access credentials.
-8. `imageSignatureRepository`: specifies alternate repository for image signatures.
+7. `imageSignatureRepository`: specifies alternate repository for image signatures.
 Can be overridden per rule via `verifyImages.Repository`.
-9. `autoUpdateWebhooks`: Set this flag to 'false' to disable auto-configuration of the webhook.
-Default is set to "true".

 ### Policy Report access